borisbaldassari/ggi-webapp/webapp/content/goals/usage.md

 ## Scope

+Basic Skills in Using Open Source Software

+## Key content

-This Goal is about using OSS and competences in using OSS.
-It covers technical ability and experience with OSS.
-Plus developing some understanding and awareness of OSS.
+Using OSS and competences in using OSS.
+It covers technical ability and experience with OSS Developing some understanding and awareness of OSS

-## Suggested content
+## Current activities

-General introduction

-* Macro benefits Technical, ...
-* Understand the main forces at work ???
-* Some high-profile use cases Plus examples of use within <company>
-* Philosophy of the Open Source initiators Create a worldwide asset (useless to re-invent the wheel, The distribution and dissemination of the Knowledge, A consequence of the importance of the Software asset is the Software heritage foundation that aims to protect this software asset (https://www.softwareheritage.org/), It's important to understand these principles, otherwise people think that Open Source is just about downloading a free (zero cost) software, or making cost reduction.
-* License recognition bodies An Open Source  Software is a Software having a license recognized by the FSF or OSI.
-The other types of license are not considered as "Open Source" to prevent the "Open Washing"

-Some definitions

-* Copyrights
-* Patents
-* License Agreement (contract vs. license copyright)

-Business models introduction

-* Non-profit community-based, enterprise-based
+* Managing OSS development skills
+* Ensure basic skills in OSS technos
+* Proactive OSS decision making
+* Using OSS enterprise software
-* For-profit enterprise-based
+* OSS review

+## Verification points

+* Inventory of OSS used
+* Inventory of available skills
+* Inventory of required skills
+* Understanding of OSS licenses

-## Activities
+## Link to Activities